opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

   expenditure or other event?
 * How to handle different types of Committees beyond just imputing their types based on (say) whether they are oriented toward more than one Candidate?
+* How should amendments work?
+Should there be some notion of versions of filings?
+Should all data from a given filing, even if 99% is redundant with a prior version of same filing, be stored, or should we store a diff?
+* Should we make/preserve the distinction FEC makes between contributions and receipts (every contribution is a receipt; not every receipt is a contribution)?
+How do we handle presumably-unique transaction IDs that nevertheless have to get versioned somehow?

 Implementation
 ==============